 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Corporation's primary exposure to credit risk is on its cash and cash equivalents which are being held in bank accounts.
-The cash and cash equivalents are deposited in bank accounts held with one major bank in Canada so there is a concentration of credit risk.
+The cash and cash equivalents consist of cash and cashable term deposits and are deposited in bank accounts held with one major bank in Canada so there is a concentration of credit risk.
 This risk is managed by using a major bank that is a high credit quality financial institution as determined by rating agencies.